 There are two types of external effects.
 The first are 'direct external effects'.
 Direct external effects are those that manifest in the electricity market when, for example, a distributed generator exports their surplus electricity into the grid.
 This includes the effect it has on the production, transportation and sale of electricity in the market.
-This draft report is limited to matters of production and sale, as such, chapter 4 looks at the value of the exported electricity as it enters the electricity market.
-(A future report will consider the direct effect of distributed generation on the distribution network.)
+This report is limited to matters of production and sale, as such, chapter 4 looks at the value of the exported electricity as it enters the electricity market.
+(A separate series of reports is considering the direct effect of distributed generation on the distribution network.)